SampleEnvironment/SECoP/protocol/specification/datainfo.rst

 SECoP defines some basic data types for numeric quantities, like double_, scaled_ and int_.
 An enum_ is defined for convenience of not having to remember the meaning of values from a reduced set.
-A bool_ datatype is similar to a predefined Enum, but uses the JSON values true and false.
+A bool_ datatype is similar to a predefined enum, but uses the JSON values ``true`` and ``false``.
 For non-numeric types, a string_ and a blob_ are defined as well.
 Finally, matrix_ can transport larger multi-dimensional homogeneous arrays.

 Furthermore, SECoP not only defines basic data types, but also structured datatypes.  tuple_ allows aggregation of a fixed amount of values with different